crekulon/tspy/_guides/invention.md

 category: Core Changes
 order: 1
 title: Invention
+description: All recipes now require special material salvage, which you can get by converting vanilla salvage under the 'Materials' section of an invention table or bought at a merit vendor for inf.
+This streamlines the crafting process.
 ---
 While all vanilla salvage still drops, all recipes now require special **material salvage**, which you can get by converting vanilla salvage under the 'Materials' section of an invention table.